Download a PDF copy of our current publications produced by The Alberta Civil Liberties Research Centre.

 Our Presentations Page contains trailers of all of our educational DVD's.
 If you would like to have free access to these and their accompanying guidebooks and related educational materials and activities, please go to the Presentations Page.

 The question and answer format deals with legal and other employment issues faced by youth in Alberta: employment standards, discrimination and harassment, work and age, salary, benefits, hours of work and breaks, overtime, safety and working conditions, holiday, and being fired.
-Includes a resource section and learning exercises (updated minimum wage figures in 2014).
+Includes a resource section and learning exercises Updated to 2018!

 Background information for teachers and activities on human rights, the Charter, discrimination, bullying and harassment and applicable laws, suitable for secondary school students (Grades 7 to 12).
 May be used with The Respectful Me, Respectful You video and guidebook.
 Includes reproducible handouts.
 2014.